discrete-notes/discrete-notes.github.io/_posts/2020-08-27-teaser-planarity.md

 Consider the following problem.
 The nodes of a graph want to know whether the graph they live in is planar.
 But every node has a very limited knowledge of the graph.
 Basically, every node can only see its neighborhood.
-More precisely, as every node is equipped with a unique identifier, what a node knows about the graph is: its identifier, its degree, and the identifiers of its neighbors.

 ![](assets/planar-teaser-local.png){: .center-image width="70%"}
+<p align="center"><small><i>
+The node towards which the arrow is pointing can see only the yellow part of the graph.
+</i></small></p>

+More precisely, every node is equipped with a unique identifier, and knows its identifier, its degree, and the identifiers of its neighbors.

 The mechanism to decide if the graph is planar or not is the following: